cavo789/blog/blog/2024/03/29/zsh-plugin-autosuggestions/index.md

 That one will suggests commands as you type based on your previous history and completions.

+The more you use your Linux console, the more valuable this plugin will prove to be, as it will learn from you; it will know which commands you have already executed and will suggest them as soon as you start typing the first characters.
+Finish thinking "Gee, what were the parameters I used for ...".

 <!-- truncate -->

 ## Installation